 Something about OurselvesWe were until recently the newest community in the Catholic diocese of Portsmouth, having been canonically erected as a monastery by Bishop Crispian Hollis in September 2004 — the first community of contemplative Benedictine nuns to have been established in England for more than fifty years.
 At the end of May 2012 we moved to Howton Grove, Herefordshire, in the diocese of Cardiff.
-Now that we have what we trust will be permanent accommodation, our first postulant is scheduled to join the community later this year.
+The novitiate was formally opened six months later and our first postulant was received in June 2013.

 The three founding members were originally nuns of Stanbrook Abbey, Worcester, although we are not a Stanbrook foundation but an entirely independent or autonomous community.
 The Holy See confirmed our vows and consecration as moniales or nuns and granted us the privilege of monastic rather than papal enclosure.
 In practice, that makes very little difference, although it does allow us to welcome guests into parts of the monastery (such as the refectory and library) which would not normally be open to visitors.